Skip to content

 “He had no idea that our contract was getting ready to expire, he’d just gone to our website prior to coming through town.
 When he visited, he walked into our building and said, ‘I think I can help you guys.’”

 Kelsi listened to what he had to say—and liked it.
 Of course, for such an important project, they couldn’t pick someone just because they walked through the door at the right time.
-So, they put together a website committee and issued an RFQ with upwards of 25 responses.
+So, they put together a website committee and issued an RFQ.

 Crafting the Vision